-Expansion tanks provide space for water to move in and out as the water expands due to temperature increase or contracts as the water cools.
+1. Expansion tanks provide space for water to move in and out as the water expands due to temperature increase or contracts as the water cools.
 Tanks may be diaphragm or bladder type.
-See Section 6 - System Piping of the Armor Water Heater Installation and Operation Manual for suggested best location of expansion tanks and air eliminators.
+See the System Piping section of the Armor Water Heater Installation and Operation Manual for suggested best location of expansion tanks and air eliminators.